millerjord/smart_beer_taps/README.md

 https://github.com/Callwater/Beerkeg-load-cell

-Since I will use a keezer, and will have (at least) 3 kegs in there, I do now have the DHT22 sensors in my setup.
+Since I will use a keezer, and will have (at least) 3 kegs in there, I do not have the DHT22 sensors in my setup.
 I will rather use an InkBird ITC-308 with wifi to measure that.

 Then for the taphandles, I decided I wanted to use an eInk display to dynamically show what beers are in the kegs and how much is left.
 I did find some TTGO T5 with a 2.13 inch eInk display included that works perfectly for me.
 I bought them off Amazon.